-It happened to me a little over a year ago, the moment I had been dreading from from my 30th birthday.
+It happened to me a little over a three years ago, the moment I had been dreading from from my 30th birthday.
 I woke up one cold morning in June, and I was suddenly a 40 year old.
 I spent a good amount of time researching my face in the mirror, looking for signs of this momentous transformation.
 Turns out my face looked the same as it did the day before, when I was 39.
 As did everything else that day.
+It would appear that turning 40 did not change anything overnight.

 There were changes though.
 Ones I hadn’t really noticed, until I did.